 Finding time to elevate your heart rate each day can be an easy one to neglect — especially if you happen to be feeling low-energy and run down.
 The good news is that it doesn't take much effort to see a benefit: even just ten minutes per day of walking at a three-miles-per-hour pace has been shown to improve cardiovascular fitness.
 And the more you practice, the easier it gets as your heart becomes more efficient at pumping blood and your muscles get better at utilizing oxygen, allowing you to move with less effort.
 For the most benefits — including stress reduction, improved energy, better mood and increased longevity — shoot for 30 minutes of aerobic activity at least five days per week.
 It doesn't have to be jogging if that's not your cup of tea: try finding something you enjoy — dance, aerobics, swimming, jumping rope — anything that gets your heart rate up will do.
 YouTube is a great source of free workout videos, ranging from Bollywood dance to HIIT.

 Whether you join in your local choir or belt out your favorite tune in the shower, singing is good for our health in a variety of ways.
 When you sing, your brain releases pain-relieving and pleasure-inducing endorphins.
-It also stimulates the release of oxytocin, a hormone found to reduce stress and feelings of anxiety as well as reducing levels of the stress hormone cortisol.
+It also stimulates the release of oxytocin, a hormone found to reduce stress as well as reducing levels of the stress hormone cortisol.
 As an aerobic activity, singing also helps to promote deep breathing (see above) and improve aerobic capacity, getting more oxygen into the blood for improved circulation.
 Other benefits found in research include improved memory and concentration, enhanced immune function and improved posture.
 So next time you croon into that imaginary microphone, take comfort in the fact that you're also flooding your body with feel-good chemicals and physiological benefits.

 Writer Danielle Charles Davies holds a Bsc in Herbal Science from Bastyr University and completed the two-year clinical training program at the Vermont Center for Integrative Herbalism in Montpelier, VT.
 Her writing has appeared in Taproot, The Journal of the American Herbalist Guild, and Kindred Magazine, among others.
 She lives in Northern Michigan with her husband, two dogs and eight ducks.
 She blogs at www.bluemoonkitchen.com.